(RE-)DESIGN and DEVELOPMENT JOURNEY

 Phase C. Video production

-Generally, video production is the highest cost associated with online courses.
-That’s why, depending on the budget that you have, we have to find the best workflow to produce educational videos.
+Generally, video production represents the highest cost associated with on-line courses.
+That is why, depending on the budget that you have, we have to find the best workflow to produce educational videos.

 We work with talented and qualified filmmakers from our freelancer pool, and together with them take you through the entire required workflow:

-- Pre-production - the lionshare of the time.
-Involves truly curating the videos within the overal logic of the Storyboard, establishing their ‘style’ and the background we want.
-It also involves preparation of the team such as with storyboards/scripts, any supporting slides or animations they need, a rehearsle, and any copyright agreements you need.
+- Pre-production - the lion’s share of the time is taken up mainly with curating the videos within the overal logic of the Storyboard, establishing their ‘style’ and the background required.
+It also involves preparation by the team with things such as storyboards/scripts, any supporting slides or animations they need, a rehearsal, and any copyright agreements you need.

-- Production - intensive time-efficient days of creating the actual raw material in the Studio or outdoors/on-location together with the filmmaker.
+- Production - intensive tightly planned days of creating the actual material/content in the Studio or outdoors/on-location together with the filmmaker.
 Our independent senior advisor is present as content director.

 - Post-production - this is done by the filmmaker and involves the editing.